 Are you doing any Christmas baking and making memories this year?
 Every year I set aside time for the children and I to do some Christmas baking.
-Sometimes that means that another activity must fall to the wayside.
+Sometimes that means that another activity must fall by the wayside.
 We all enjoy our Christmas cookies far too much to skip this family tradition.
 It has brought us joy for many years.
 Not to mention all of the lovely memories we’ve made.
 So, when I announced that today was the day for Christmas baking, the children were beyond thrilled.
 Our daughter even donned her best dress just for the occasion!

 This post may contain affiliate links.
 Please read my disclosure statement for more information.